Example interactions - Amazon Glue

 Amazon Q chat interactions

 You will notice that the code is generated.
 With this response, you can learn and understand how you can author Amazon Glue code for your purpose.
 You can copy/paste the generated code to the script editor and configure placeholders.
-After you configure an Amazon Identity and Access Management (IAM) role and Amazon Glue connections on the job, save and run the job.
-When the job is complete, you can start querying the table exported from Snowflake in Amazon Redshift.
+After you configure an IAM role and Amazon Glue connections on the job, save and run the job.
+When the job is complete, you can verify the summary data is persisted to Amazon S3 as expected and can be used by your downstream workloads.

 Amazon Glue Studio notebook interactions